dragsirbu/exercises_05/README.md

 ## Exercise 9

-*This exercise is best done two and two, or in your SEP3 group.*
+*This and the following exercise is best done two and two, or in your SEP3 group.*

 Make a fork of the repository holding the [exercises from last week](../exercises_04) to your own account.
 Make everyone collaborators on the repository, and clone the repository on your local machines.